inkcherry/NetWork-Chinese-chess-/README.md

 	then you can challenge others or wait for connection

 	----------------------------
- PS:It's just a simple model for learn socket,mayby i will add something in the future: )
+ PS:It's just a simple model for learning socket,mayby i will add something in the future: )